roydegeest/rakwireless-docs/docs/knowledge-hub/tutorials/the-mighty-mqtt-what-you-should-know-about-it/README.md

 Despite of its shortcomings MQTT is still one of the most preferred protocols in IoT projects as the benefits of using it far outweigh the negatives.
 For example, [RAKwireless has enhanced the capability of their LoRaWAN Gateways with the use of a built-in MQTT bridge](https://medium.com/@rakwireless/rakwireless-enhance-their-gatway-capability-with-mqtt-bridge-70aaf43ad7be) The Commercial Gateways such as [RAK7249](https://www.rakwireless.com/en-us/products/lpwan-gateways-and-concentrators/rak7249) and [RAK7258](https://www.rakwireless.com/en-us/products/lpwan-gateways-and-concentrators/rak7258) have an embedded LoRa Network and Application Server with a MQTT Bridge.
 This abstracts the Semtech Packet-forwarder UDP protocol into JSON over MQTT, transmitting your data to your application directly and securely.
 This is becoming a practice with other manufacturers and is not limited to LoRaWAN, but other IoT technologies as well.

-_**In summary MQTT has some unique features that can’t be easily found in other protocols, such as**_:
+_<b>In summary MQTT has some unique features that can’t be easily found in other protocols, such as</b>_:

 * It’s a lightweight protocol.
 It is ultimately efficient at fast-data transmission.
 Furthermore, using MQTT puts less computational burden or your system.
 * The small size of the data packets minimizes overhead and reduces traffic.